How Long Do Breast Implants Last?

 Getting a breast augmentation can be a great way to transform your appearance, but like everything, the initial results won’t last forever.

 Over time, your body shape will change, and that will affect the appearance of your breast implants.
-While breast implants are generally considered safe, any medical procedure comes with risks, and in some rare cases, medical complications or pain may mean that your implants need to be removed.
+Although there are potential complications associated with breast implants (which are outlined in other articles), breast implants are generally considered relatively safe.
+However, any medical procedure comes with risks, and in some rare cases, medical complications or pain may mean that your implants need to be removed.

 Whatever the reason, breast implant removal is an option that every woman getting a breast enlargement needs to know about.
 Once the old implants are out, they can be exchanged for new ones if you want, or you can explore alternative ways to enhance your look.